pry/pry/README.markdown

 Pry is also fairly flexible and allows significant user customization.
-It is trivial to set it to read from any object that has a `readline` method and write to any object that has a `puts` method - many other aspects of Pry are also configurable.
+It is trivial to set it to read from any object that has a `readline` method and write to any object that has a `puts` method - many other aspects of Pry are also configurable making it a good choice for implementing custom shells.

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)